caio-deiro/Cat-Catalog/README.md

 # Cat Catalog

-A project made by me to show a cat catalog with information about cats
+A project made by me to show a catalog with information about cats

 ## Packages used